 Vale's approach to FFI is unusual.
 Vale regards its own objects as in a separate "region" of memory than C's objects, and doesn't directly expose Vale objects to C. 2

 This separation enables some pretty interesting upcoming features.
-"Separated FFI" will allow us to be certain we're not accidentally corrupting our Vale objects from C. "Perfect Replayability" will then rely on that memory-safety and determinism to allow us to easily reproduce any bug from a previous run.
+"Fearless FFI" will allow us to be certain we're not accidentally corrupting our Vale objects from C. "Perfect Replayability" will then rely on that memory-safety and determinism to allow us to easily reproduce any bug from a previous run.
 3

 Now that we have a usable and solid language to build on, version 0.3 will be focused on prototyping our flagship feature, the region borrow checker.